albertosgz/Wordpress_BigBlueButton_plugin/readme.txt

 6. Recordings in a front end page.

 == Changelog ==

+= 1.1.17 =
+* Added support for custom parameters in join api call

+= 1.1.16 =
+* Added dialog to know current participants in a room, clickin on row of active meetings.
+* Fix 'only-current-wp' as token in the table of meeting recordings.
+* Added parameter to join shortcode to add a custom CSS class.

 = 1.1.14 =
 * Feature add shortcode bigbluebutton_room_status to display status of a room